Posted on February 4, 2021

 Boat docks and lifts are still susceptible to water-related damage, especially in saltwater.
 Lift beams, bunks, cradles, and gearboxes can be damaged by water directly, and cables and other metal components can rust or corrode.
 Keep your lift out of the water as much as possible and rinsed with fresh water after use.
 Small amounts of rust can be ground off.
 For gearboxes, motors, and covers, drain holes at the top should be closed and the bottom open.

 Uneven wear can shorten cable lifespans and affect your boat lift, so keep an eye on alignment.
 Make sheave alignment part of your regular inspections, and keep an eye on the winder, drum, and spool.
-If you notice backlashing cables, slack, or other winding problems, adjust the cables immediately.
+If you notice backlashing cables, slack, or other boat lift problems, adjust the cables immediately.
 If you’re not sure of the alignment, contact a professional.

 For seasonal boaters, off-season storage can contribute to how long your boat lift lasts.
 Store yours with the cradle or platform up, especially for hydraulic hoist systems.
 If you have a power hoist, remove the battery and store it inside a small piece of wood.
 Store dock decking and frames properly, and mark them if they’re going to be outside to avoid accidents.